 With both the Ontario and Federal Governments confirming their interest in establishing new battery materials supply chains in the province, and potentially providing financial support, Avalon continues to work towards establishing its lithium refinery in Thunder Bay, Ontario.
-Several vacant industrial sites on the waterfront have been evaluated with a decision expected in the second quarter of the current fiscal year.
-The refinery being planned would be adaptable for producing different lithium battery materials products, and would also be expandable to increase output and accept concentrates from other aspiring producers of lithium minerals from the many pegmatite deposits that occur in northwestern Ontario.
+Several vacant industrial sites on the waterfront have been evaluated with a decision expected in the third quarter of the current fiscal year.
+The refinery being planned would be adaptable for producing different lithium battery materials products, and would also be expandable to increase output and accept concentrates from other aspiring producers of lithium minerals including petalite, lepidolite and spodumene, from the many pegmatite deposits that occur in northwestern Ontario.

 To serve the growing interest in the petalite product from the glass-ceramics industry, the Company is planning to purchase a demonstration scale DMS plant that would allow it to start producing bulk samples of the petalite concentrates for customer evaluation.
 Once firm off-take commitments are secured, production can be scaled up as needed to meet the demand.
-The DMS demo plant would be installed on the Company's aggregate permit where most of the permitting requirements are advanced or already in place.
-The Ontario government, with input from Avalon, has initiated potential regulatory changes to the existing regulatory regime ("cutting the red tape") to differentiate critical minerals like lithium from traditional exchange-traded commodities and facilitate their more rapid development in Ontario as part of a new industrial strategy to support advanced manufacturing.
+The DMS demo plant would probably be installed on the Company's aggregate permit where most of the permitting requirements are advanced or already in place.
+The Ontario government, with input from Avalon, has initiated potential changes to the existing regulatory regime ("cutting the red tape") to facilitate establishing critical minerals supply chains in the Province especially lithium battery metals.
+This was confirmed subsequent to end of the Quarter, when Ontario announced its new Critical Minerals Strategy on March 17, 2022.